kwang1012/SREGym/README.md

 If you would like to run Stratus by itself, please take a look at [`driver.py`](https://github.com/xlab-uiuc/SREArena/blob/stratus_eval/clients/stratus/stratus_agent/driver/driver.py).

+We evaluated Stratus with `llama-3-3-70b-instruct`, here is a quick glance of the results:
+- NOOP detection success rate: 34.7%
+- Faulty system detection success rate: 89.8%
+- Localization success rate: 16.3%
+   - percentage of agent answer subsets ground truth: 18.4%
+- Mitigation success rate: 22.4%

+Detailed evaluation, with token usages and step counts, will be released soon.

 #### Run your agent on SREArena
 SREArena makes it extremely easy to develop and evaluate your agents, thanks to its decoupled design.
 There are at most 4 phases in each problem of SREArena: